-This convention was adopted by the UN in 1979.
-It is often called a bill of rights for women.
-Because women are often discriminated against it is important to list the rights of women.
-This document also defines what is discrimination against women and asks states to work to end it.
-It has been ratified by 189 states.
+- ✓ This convention was adopted by the UN in 1979.
+It is called a bill of rights for women. - ✓ This document also defines what is discrimination against women and asks states to work to end it. - ✓ It has been ratified by 189 states.